SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz 7880R2x1-ASI-CS-2.md

 ### Redundancy Switch

-This page contains the **Clean Switches table**,with the following parameters:
+This page contains the **Clean Switches table**, with the following parameters:

 - **Clean Switch Index**: The SNMP instance of the table.
 This parameter is the index that is used to index Clean Switch Controls in the MIB.
   NOTE: 7X80R2x1-ASI-CS-2 has two clean switches.

 - **Switch Mode**: Allows you to specify how the switch should behave when switching between the streams.
 The following settings are possible: